-The folks at one of Milwaukee’s oldest craft breweries have transformed a quintet of greenhouses used to grow vegetables and herbs during the growing season into winter “Hop Houses” with lights, heaters, wood floors with rugs, and tables with white tablecloths for outdoor hospitality.
+The folks at one of Milwaukee’s oldest craft breweries transformed a quintet of greenhouses used to grow vegetables and herbs during the growing season into winter “Hop Houses” with lights, heaters, wood floors with rugs, and tables with white tablecloths for outdoor hospitality.

 Sorry, there are no hops in the houses, beer geeks.

-But in the meantime, each house can be reserved for up to six or eight people for 90 minutes.
+Each house can be reserved for up to six or eight people for 90 minutes.

 Rental fees are required to book reservations, which come with with a food and beverage minimum.